 You can also propagate beautyberry from softwood cuttings.
 Softwood is a stem from the season’s new growth that is not quite brand new, but it is not old and woody, either.

 In late spring or early summer, choose a healthy plant (or more) that has plenty of stems and won’t miss one or two.

 Using a sharp, clean knife, cut four- to six-inch stems at a 45-degree angle.
 Be sure to select pieces that have two or three sets of leaves.

 Fill small pots with a general soil mix and insert and remove a pencil to create a hole for the cutting.

 Remove the lower leaves from your cutting, dip the cleanly cut end into powdered rooting hormone, and place it in the hole.

 Gently press the soil against the stem.

-Your cuttings will take 6 to 10 weeks to get to transplantable size.
+Your cuttings will take six to 10 weeks to grow to transplantable size.
 When you see evidence of healthy growth up top, you can assume you have good rooting in the soil.

 Beauty for Everyone!

 As you can see from the photos, you’d be doing yourself and your neighbors a favor if you were to propagate more beautyberry for all the world to see.